Underrated State Parks That Are in Your Backyard

 Why Kickapoo Cavern Is Worth a Visit

 As you may have guessed from the name, this state park centers around caves — 20 of them to be exact.
-Its eponymous cave, Kickapoo Cavern, as well as Stuart Bat Cave, are the largest of the 20.
+The largest are its eponymous cave, Kickapoo Cavern, and Stuart Bat Cave.

-Adventure travelers and those looking for a unique state park adventure are drawn to this park, which is near the Mexican border.
+Adventure travelers and those looking for a unique state park adventure are drawn to this park near the Mexican border.
 The park scored a perfect 10 in terms of solitude, meaning you will have its beauty mostly to yourself.

 11. Brazos Bend State Park, Texas (Tie)